alexeysp11/PID-Controller-WPF/README.md

 }
 ```

-Then in `GraphCanvasViewModel` you want to define boolean variables `IsSpMovedToInitPoint` and `IsPvMovedToInitPoint` to get if SP and PV have been already moved to the point (0, 0) in the **Cartesian coordinates**.
+Then in `GraphCanvasViewModel` you want to define boolean variables `IsSpMovedToInitPoint` and `IsPvMovedToInitPoint` to get if SP and PV have been already moved to the origin in the **Cartesian coordinate system**.
 ```C#
 namespace PID_Controller_WPF.ViewModel
 {